monkeysHK/wikitools/README.md

 * Copy Skull ID
   * **Key**: Z
   * **Description**: Copy a Skull's Texture ID (That links to http://textures.minecraft.net/texture/<ID>) to your clipboard.
 Works on placed Skulls,  Entities wearing skulls (excluding Players), and Skull items you are hovering over.

 * Copy Wiki Tooltip
   * **Key**: X
-  * **Description**: Copy the item you are hovering over's generated Wiki Tooltip to your clipboard.
+  * **Description**: Copy the item you are hovering over as Wiki Inventory Slot Tooltip to your clipboard.
+  * **Holding Shift**: Copies tooltip as module code instead.

 * Copy Wiki UI Code
   * **Key**: C
   * **Description**: Copy the UI menu you have open into a Wiki UI format to your clipboard.
+  * **Holding Shift**: Enables "Filled Mode".
+This mode fills UI with the blank Black Stained Glass Pane by default.